borisfoko/ChrislaurenzPlatforms/chrislaurenz-server/README.md

   previous step and click on the "Go" button on the bottom of the page Now you have your database configure.
 Database name: k123354_chrislaurenz, Username: k123354_bkfgoal, Password: CompanyLeonidasDanceParaphTools1629
 ```
+## 4. Database connection setting
+Change the default database connection setting in the connection.js under \src\config\connection.js from "prodConnection" to "connection" and save the changes

-## 4. Now you can start the backend application (Chrislaurenz-Server)
+## 5. Now you can start the backend application (Chrislaurenz-Server)

 ```bash
 cd chrislaurenz-server